apache/flink-training/README.md

 Flink supports Linux, OS X, and Windows as development environments for Flink programs and local execution.
 The following software is required for a Flink development setup and should be installed on your system:

 - Git
-- a JDK for Java 8 or Java 11 (a JRE is not sufficient; other versions of Java are currently not supported)
+- a JDK for Java 11 or Java 17 or Java 21 (a JRE is not sufficient; other versions of Java are currently not supported)
 - an IDE for Java (and/or Scala) development with Gradle support
   - We recommend [IntelliJ](https://www.jetbrains.com/idea/), but [Eclipse](https://www.eclipse.org/downloads/) or [Visual Studio Code](https://code.visualstudio.com/) (with the [Java extension pack](https://code.visualstudio.com/docs/java/java-tutorial)) can also be used so long as you stick to Java
   - For Scala, you will need to use IntelliJ (and its [Scala plugin](https://plugins.jetbrains.com/plugin/1347-scala/))